simbricks/simbricks/README.md

 This repository is pre-configured with a
 [Visual Studio Code Development Container](https://code.visualstudio.com/docs/remote/containers) that includes all required dependencies for building and working on SimBricks.
-If you have Docker setup and the vscode remote containers extension installed, you can just open a freshly cloned simbricks repo in vscode and vscode will display a prompt to re-open the folder in the container.
+If you have Docker set up and the vscode remote containers extension installed, you can just open a freshly cloned simbricks repo in vscode and vscode will display a prompt to re-open the folder in the container.
 The vscode terminals will also automatically run any commands inside of the container.